KaiEkkrin/afk/README.txt

  - GLX
  - GLEW
  - Boost >=1.5x (AFK currently links with boost_random, boost_regex,
    and maybe boost_system and boost_thread.
-On Windows, build it with address-model=64, and use 1.55b0 or later for a successful MSVC++ 2013 build)
+On Windows, see building-boost.txt
  - On Linux, SConstruct, the python build system, or Eclipse.
  - On Windows, Visual Studio 2013.